 There are couple of ways the Content Exploration Service is used to make sure that searchable content is kept up to date:

-- Whenever content managed by Tableau Server or Tableau Online is modified, including permissions, the Content Exploration Service re-indexes the relevant documents to keep its search indexes up to date.
+- Whenever content managed by Tableau Server or Tableau Cloud is modified, including permissions, the Content Exploration Service re-indexes the relevant documents to keep its search indexes up to date.

 - A system generated Backgrounder task that periodically validates that all content is properly synchronised and re-indexes any discrepancies that are found.